vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/One Good Day.md

 - Do something she's never done before
 - Have something she's never had before
 - See something she's never seen before
+## Hook
+- She approaches one of the characters during their activities and attempts to achieve a goal through them.
+From there, she can follow or a player can interact.
+- The players see a distressed person, and can choose to help or not.
 # Investigation